- About

 Profile

 Nicholas G. Bircher.
 MD, FCCM is a Professor in the Nurse Anesthesia Program and Associate Professor Emeritus in the Department of Anesthesiology, both at the University of Pittsburgh.
-He completed a degree in Chemistry and Physics at Harvard University in 1977 and his MD degree at the University of Pittsburgh in 1981.
+He completed an AB degree in Chemistry and Physics at Harvard University in 1977 on a Godfrey Lowell Cabot Scholarship.
+He obtained his MD degree at the University of Pittsburgh in 1981 on a Navy Armed Forces Health Professions Scholarship.
+He then did a surgical internship and anesthesia residency both at the University Health Center of Pittsburgh.
+After serving from 1984 to 1988, on active duty at the Naval Hospital Bethesda, he returned to Pittsburgh and completed both Critical Care and Resuscitation Research fellowships.

 Teaching